Fin One Pty Ltd

 Postal Address: PO Box 339, Hyde Park Castletown, QLD, 4812

-- pose a threat to the health or safety of another individual person;
+- pose a threat to the health or safety of another person;

 How you may correct any personal information we hold about you which is incorrect

-If you believe any personal information which we hold about you is incorrect, please contact us in person by telephone, by facsimile, by email, identify yourself and tell us what information which we hold about you is, in your belief, incorrect and how you want it changed.
+If you believe any personal information which we hold about you is incorrect, please contact us by telephone, by post or by email, identify yourself, including by electronic identification verification systems used by us, and tell us what information which we hold about you is, in your belief, incorrect and how you want it changed.

 If we cannot agree to the change to the information which you have requested, we will give you reasons in writing.